Is Your Face Darker Than Your Body? – Causes, Treatments, And Remedies

 - Aloe Vera: Aloesin, a compound derived from aloe vera, is effective in treating pigmentation issues (10).
 This active compound works as a depigmenting agent and inhibits melanin production.
 You can apply it regularly to your face.

-- 2. Tea Tree Oil: Tea tree oil is considered to be effective in treating pigmented skin.
-The antimicrobial and anti-inflammatory properties of tea tree oil reduce the severity of acne lesions (11).
+- Tea Tree Oil: Tea tree oil is considered to be effective in treating pigmented skin.
+The antimicrobial and anti-inflammatory properties of tea tree oil reduce the severity of acne lesionsi XAbnormal changes of the skin compared to the surrounding tissue caused by trauma or certain medical conditions.
+(11).
 You can use it regularly to see results.

 - Orange Peel: Orange peel contains an active compound called hesperidin that lightens the skin (12).